Agenesis of the corpus callosum

 Agenesis of the corpus callosum (ACC) is a rare birth defect in which there is a complete or partial absence of the corpus callosum.
 It occurs when the development of the corpus callosum, the band of white matter connecting the two hemispheres in the brain, in the embryo is disrupted.
 The result of this is that the fibers that would otherwise form the corpus callosum are instead longitudinally oriented along the ipsilateral ventricular wall and form structures called Probst bundles.

 In addition to agenesis, other degrees of callosal defects exist, including hypoplasia (underdevelopment or thinness), hypogenesis (partial agenesis) or dysgenesis (malformation).

 ACC is found in many syndromes and can often present alongside hypoplasia of the cerebellar vermis.
 When this is the case, there can also be an enlarged fourth ventricle or hydrocephalus; this is called Dandy–Walker malformation.

 Signs and symptoms

-Signs and symptoms of ACC and other callosal disorders vary greatly among individuals.
-However, some characteristics common in individuals with callosal disorders include vision impairments, low muscle tone (hypotonia), poor motor coordination, delays in motor milestones such as sitting and walking, delayed toilet training and dysautonomic symptoms such as low perception of pain or chewing and swallowing difficulties.

 Laboratory research has demonstrated that individuals with ACC have difficulty transferring more complex information from one hemisphere to the other.
 They also have been shown to have some cognitive disabilities (difficulty in complex problem solving) and social difficulties (missing subtle social cues), even when their intelligence quotient is normal.
 Recent research suggests that specific social difficulties may be a result of impaired face processing.
-The unusual social behavior in childhood often resembles that of an autism spectrum disorder.
+It has also been strongly associated with autism.

 Other characteristics sometimes associated with callosal disorders include seizures, spasticity, early feeding difficulties and/or gastric reflux, hearing impairments, abnormal head and facial features, and intellectual disability.